 But first, a quick reminder on why this is a big deal.
 The Mac platform is only as good as the games it can offer.
-And we owe them all to the developers that decided to support the Mac (and Linux) as much as Windows, specially when their Windows version sells many, many more copies (around 95% of total sales, according to 11 bit studios).
+And we owe them all to the developers that decided to support the Mac (and Linux) as much as Windows, especially when their Windows version sells many, many more copies (around 95% of total sales, according to 11 bit studios).

 This is why it’s always great to hear what developers have to say.
 Understand why they support our favorite platform and what they expect from it.
-Some could argue that these questions lose weight if they don’t come from a big time AAA developer, but given the commercial success of their Anomaly series and This War of Mine, 11 bit studios have proven they know what their doing.
+Some could argue that these questions lose weight if they don’t come from a big time AAA developer, but given the commercial success of their Anomaly series and This War of Mine, 11 bit studios have proven they know what they’re doing.

 About 11 bit studios

 Can you tell us a little about your team?
 How many are you?
 Where are you located?

 11 bit studios is based in Warsaw, Poland.
 It was founded in 2009 and the initial team was of 5 guys.
 Now we’re somewhere close to 40 people and we’re organized in a few groups – one is developing This War of Mine, one is working on a new project, one group is developing Games Republic.
 Few guys like Pawel from QA and producer Marcin are involved in pretty much every project.

 What are your plans regarding the future of This War of Mine?
 Paid / Free DLC?
 A Sequel?